oligriffiths/broccolijs-tutorial/docs/06-es6-modules.md

 console.log(foo);
 ```

-Now `build & serve`, refresh the browser, and:
+Now run `yarn serve`, refresh the browser, and:

 ```sh
 app.js:5 Uncaught ReferenceError: require is not defined